 Evangelical Hubs are concentrated heavily in the South, forming a belt that spans from Texas to North Carolina.

-Evangelical Hubs have a few key elements beyond religious ties driving their community culture: They are less diverse (83% white), with lower incomes (a median of about $49,200) and lower education levels (about 18% of the population have a bachelor’s degree or more).
-Access to healthcare in these communities is low, with nearly twice the population per primary care physician and mental health provider than the national average.
-Evangelical Hubs are also among the leaders in teen pregnancy, with a rate of 35 births per 1,000 females ages 15 to 19, nearly twice the national average.
+Evangelical Hubs (pop.
+9.9 million) have a few key elements beyond religious ties driving their community culture: They are less diverse (90% white), with lower incomes (a median of about $47,000) and lower education levels (16.5% of the population have a bachelor’s degree).
+Access to healthcare in these communities is low, with nearly twice the population per primary care physician.
+Evangelical Hubs are also among the leaders in teen pregnancy, with a rate of 36 births per 1,000 females ages 15 to 19, nearly twice the national average.
 These counties experience fewer housing problems on average than the rest of the country.
+Broadband access is just 76%, which is 11 points lower than the national average.
+Voter turnout sits at 59%, which is 9 points below the national average.